redbadger/crux/docs/src/internals/bridge.md

 Like the `Effect` type which implements this trait, the implementation is macro generated, based on the Capabilities used by your application.
 We will look at how this works in the [`Effect type`](./effect.md) chapter.

-The type signature of the method gives us a hint though - it converts the normal `Effect` into an serializable counterpart, and something of a `ResolveSerialized` type.
-This is stored in the registry under a randomly generated uuid, and the effect and the uuid are return as the bridge version of a `Request`.
+The type signature of the method gives us a hint though - it converts the normal `Effect` into a serializable counterpart, alongside something with a `ResolveSerialized` type.
+This is stored in the registry under a randomly generated uuid, and the effect and the uuid are returned as the bridge version of a `Request`.

 The definition of the `ResolveSerialized` type is a little bit convoluted: